 -currently limited to fav mangaka/voice actors on profile below

--other favs of anime/manga/characters/pairings-ships/anime openings&endings can be found in designated blog posts
+-other favs of anime/manga/characters/pairings-ships/anime openings&endings/AotS can be found in designated blog posts

 -many pictures in blog posts were hosted on photobucket and are no longer available for viewing; will fix this at some point so pictures+links work again